siddhi-io/siddhi-operator/README.md

    ![Deployed Kubernetes artifacts from sample ](docs/sample-outputs/deployment.png)

-   Note :  The Siddhi Operator automatically creates an ingress and exposes the internal endpoints available in the Siddhi App by default.
+:information_source: Note:  The Siddhi Operator automatically creates an ingress and exposes the internal endpoints available in the
+Siddhi App by default.
 In order to disable the automatic ingress creation, you can set **AUTO_INGRESS_CREATION** environment variable to false in the `./deploy/operator.yaml`